7i7o/ao-hangman/README.md

 - "guess MISS" -> "Bad guess.
 4 letter word: M - - -"
 - "guess MOON" -> "Good Guess!
 Congratulations!
 You guessed the word 'MOON'"
 - "abandon" -> "Game ended.
 The word was: 'MOON'"

+## Version 0.0.1

+First working version is in AO process `_iXqmk0xFd8jg3V3xgDcTrhSVU65HckkMbV9LsXIIM8`

+From any AOS process you can send a message by:

+`send("_iXqmk0xFd8jg3V3xgDcTrhSVU65HckkMbV9LsXIIM8", "your_message")`

+And then check your `inbox` 😉